 - A) 1.
 THESE THRUST BLOCK DETAILS ARE FOR REFERENCE ONLY. - (B) 2.
 ENGINEER OF RECORD MUST COMPLETE THE APPROPRIATE CALCULATIONS AND DETERMINE CORRECT THRUST BLOCK DESIGN FOR EACH APPLICATION.

 VERIFICATION AREA - PLEASE COMPLETE AND SUBMIT TO UCF UES PRIOR TO 100% CD RELEASE

-Initials Date l
+Initials Date

-A 1
+F A

-B
+-10 (B)